intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/GGUF-IQ2/README.md

 ## Requirements

-To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.
+To run these examples with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Predict Tokens using `generate()` API

-In the example [generate.py](./generate.py), we show a basic use case for a GGUF-IQ2 model to predict the next N tokens using `generate()` API, with BigDL-LLM optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a GGUF-IQ2 model to predict the next N tokens using `generate()` API, with IPEX-LLM optimizations.

 ### 1. Install